ActiveThis profile is actively maintained

 - Water quality: The pipeline will cross many rivers and streams as well as wetlands, ponds and lakes.
 The pipeline could degrade the water quality through erosion, sedimentation, and contamination.

-- Fish and habitat: Construction could affect fish during spawning periods, loss of marine plants could affect food chain, water contamination could impact fish and marine plants, etc.
+- Fish and habitat: Construction could affect fish during spawning periods, loss of marine plants could affect food chain, water contamination could impact fish and marine plants, etc. Go to the full report here.

 Northern Gateway pipeline approval overturned